 LTHT has a strong commitment to the Health and Wellbeing of our employees.
-Occupational Health and Wellbeing encompasses both the Occupation Health team and the Health and Wellbeing team.
-We have a comprehensive health and wellbeing offer that is proactive in supporting staff wellbeing.
+Occupational Health and Wellbeing encompasses both the Occupation Health team and the Health and Wellbeing team we have a comprehensive health and wellbeing offer that is proactive in supporting staff wellbeing.
 This includes financial advice and support and mental health support including access to Mental Health First Aid training.

-The Occupational Health Team supporting our existing Consultants includes nurses in bands 5 and 7, Senior nurse, Occupational Therapist, sessional psychiatrist plus psychology support comprising of an EAP service and access to onsite and external Counsellors and Psychologists providing assessment and treatment.
-There is also access to an onsite well-established staff physiotherapy service.
+The Occupational Health Team supporting our existing Consultants includes nurses in bands 5 and 7, Senior nurse, Occupational Therapist, sessional psychiatrist plus psychology support comprising of an EAP service access to onsite and external Counsellors and Psychologists providing assessment and treatment.
 The clinical team is supported by a team of secretarial and administrative staff.